Our History

 The Sheraton Tucson El Conquistador Golf & Tennis Resort at 10000 North Oracle Road was the largest hotel and conference center in the Tucson area when built in 1982.
 Now affiliated with Hilton Hotels, the site would have 444 guest rooms and 31,136 square feet of meeting/conference rooms.
 The planned ballroom was 11,900 square feet, and the resort would have a total restaurant capacity of 632 patrons.

 The $30 million complex would be surrounded by a $40 million townhouse development called El Conquistador Resort Patio Homes.
-The resort opened in the early winter of 1983 and the townhomes began being occupied later that year.
+The resort opened in the early winter of 1983, and the townhomes were occupied later that year.

 El Conquistador Resort Patio Homes – 1983